club-finder-manoa/club-finder-manoa.github.io/index.md

 Club Finder Manoa uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.

-The Club Finder Manoa end-to-end test code employs the page object model design pattern.
-In the [club finder manoa tests/ directory](https://github.com/club-finder-manoa/club-finder-manoa/tree/main/app/tests), the file [tests.testcafe.js](https://github.com/bowfolios/bowfolios/blob/main/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
+The Club Finder Manoa's end-to-end test code employs the page-object-model design pattern.
+In the [club finder manoa tests/ directory](https://github.com/club-finder-manoa/club-finder-manoa/tree/main/app/tests), the file [tests.testcafe.js](https://github.com/club-finder-manoa/club-finder-manoa/tree/main/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
 The remaining files in the directory contain "page object models" for the various pages in the system (i.e. Home, Landing, Interests, etc.) as well as one component (navbar).
 This organization makes the test code shorter, easier to understand, and easier to debug.

-To run the end-to-end tests in development mode, you must first start up a BowFolios instance by invoking `meteor npm run start` in one console window.
+To run the end-to-end tests in development mode, you must first start up a Club Finder Manoa instance by invoking `meteor npm run start` in one console window.

 Then, in another console window, start up the end-to-end tests with: